redox-os/website/content/news/this-month-250228.md

 - Anhad Singh added the "patchelf" tool on the Podman container
 - Leandro Santiago allowed the Podman build to be used when SELinux is disabled
 - Ron Williams updated the Cookbook dependencies to the latest version
+- bjorn3 started a build system unification for system components to allow faster contributions and more configuration flexibility
+- Vincent Berthier implemented a [Nix flake](https://nixos.wiki/wiki/flakes) for the Podman build
+- Leny implemented the GNU patch support for recipes using Git repositories

 ## Documentation Improvements

 - Ron Williams and Ribbon updated the [Redox Summer Of Code project suggestions](https://www.redox-os.org/rsoc-project-suggestions)
 - Ronald Weber removed a leftover from the redox repository README
 - Jesper Moller fixed a broken link on the drivers repository README
+- Hubert Kwitowski replaced the PeaZip recommendation by 7-Zip to extract the Redox images on Windows
+- Hubert Kwitowski documented the SHA256 checksum hashes of the Redox daily images
+- Vadim Vodopolov fixed a wrong link in the "Introduction" page of the book
+- Vincent Berthier documented the process to use the Podman build on NixOS

 ## How To Test The Changes